html5rocks/www.html5rocks.com/content/tutorials/webcomponents/imports/en/index.md

       <p>This content may be out of date</p>
     </div>

-Importers can grab specific portions of this document and clone it into their page:
+Importers can grab a specific portion of this document and clone it into their page:

     <head>
       <link rel="import" href="warnings.html">